Jee-El/reddit-in-valve-games/README.md

 Normally, only one of the paths is necessary, but I've had issues before with the .cfg file, sometimes it worked on the first path, sometimes on the second, so just use both since there is no downside to that.

-If you want, you can experiment with this by removing one path and keeping the other, once you find the working one, use it alone.
+If you want, you can experiment with this by leaving one of the input fields for the paths empty and keeping the other.
+Once you find the working one, use it alone.

 ### For Windows and Linux

-Now go to the "keys" entry, the one inside the "dadjokes" entry, in the json file, and replace the values (f1, f2, ..., f6) with the keys you want the jokes to be bound to and save the changes.
+Now go to the `keys` input field, and enter the keys you want the jokes to be bound to and save the changes.

 I suggest you use an even amount of keys, e.g: 2, 4, 6, 8 etc..